wangslyl/hcspwithbinders/README.md

   TrainProof.thy: the safety proof of the train model

-How to Use it:
+2. How to Use it:

 You can always build your model, e.g, with name "usermodel", as follows:

   theory usermodel

     imports Inference

   begin

-  \\here you can list the definitions of your model, the properties to be proved, and also proofs.
+     %here you can list the definitions of your model, the properties to be proved, and also proofs.

   end